• LoginLogin

 Is it possible to enter on the day?

-Is there a minimum age?
+Is there a minimum age for taking part?

-How do I know that my online entry was successful?
+How do I update my details?

 Can I transfer my place to another participant?